 How often do we do the same?
-We argue with God, making excuses, even running away.
+We argue with God, make excuses, even run away.
 Recently, I asked God to expose my fears.
 I needed to know what was holding me back from fulfilling the tasks God has given me to do.
 Simply put, it was fear of failure.
 Fear that pride would dig its claws into me and bring me down.
 The thought of grieving God kept me paralyzed with fear.
 How tragic!

 The Enemy’s Victory